 1) Eight channel audio mixer for perfect balanced sound.

 2) Two ultra high quality wireless analogue microphones (you choose: hand held, stand mounted, head set or jacket clip on).

-3) Dedicated speaker with ultra wide dispersion and vocal frequency optimization for total clarity.
+3) Dedicated speaker with ultra wide dispersion and vocal frequency equalization for total clarity.

-5) Coordination with the officiant ahead of the ceremony.
+5) Coordination with the officiant / speakers ahead of time.

 6) Feedback suppressor for highly reverberant rooms.